nickaldwin/zippie/README.md

-# Python Unzip Tool
+# Zippie

-This Python script provides a command-line interface to extract files from a ZIP archive.
+Zippie provides a command-line interface to extract files from a ZIP archive.

 ## Requirements